DeannaCarina/StarTrekTimeLoop/README.md

 </ul>

 ### Peer Review
 As a students of Code Instutute we have Slack as a resource to help and compliment our learning.
 We are able to post our web pages and GitHub repositories for other students to review.
-I would like to thank Matt Bodden for taking the time to look at my website and texting out the game.
+I would like to thank Matt Bodden for taking the time to look at my website and testing out the game.

 ### Development Problems
+The main 'problem' I found I had during the development process was trying to focus on the code rather than the content.
+I have found (not only with this project but with previous projects also) that I spend the majority of my project development time writing content.
+I don't think this is necessarily a bad thing as I always try to leave plentiful time to complete my projects, however this probably wouldn't be ideal in the workplace when there are strict time restraints to follow.
+I seemed to get 'sucked in' to the story line with this project, and if I had more time (even though the majority of my project was complete over 2 weeks in advance of my deadline), I would have implemented more story-line features such as more items to pick up, other player statistics such as 'luck', or perhaps another character on the ship which the user keeps running in to, as well as more random elements to the game such as the same random event that has (for example) a 10% chance of happening on entry to a new room.
+Due to going so in-depth with the story it's resulted in the main python file being over 2500 lines long - which is not ideal for maintainability as it makes it more difficult to find pieces of code that could contain a bug or error.

 ### Accessibility
 <img src="assets/documents/readme-images/wavereport.png"><br>